 Andreas Scheuerle, an economist at Dekabank in Frankfurt, said in the report, “We’re already in the middle of a recession, with contractions in the third and fourth quarters as well.”
 He added, “The ECB will have to take additional measures.
 The economic side and the stability of the eurozone are clearly larger concerns at the moment than the inflation development.”

 According to a Reuters report, everything appears to rest on the ECB, which after Draghi’s declaration must come up with some pretty stiff measures to combat market paranoia.
 Reuters reported that the central bank is considering some strategies that previously were out of the question.
 One measure is a resumption of its bond-buying program.
+Another is quantitative easing, though according to sources with knowledge of the process, any substantive action is likely still at least five weeks away.
+Some hint of the ECB’s plans may be revealed Thursday, however, when the central bank announces its latest determination on interest rates.

 Several obstacles hold up strong action, according to the insiders cited.
 First is the question of whether Spain will ask for assistance—something Prime Minister Mariano Rajoy is reluctant to do—and then there are the questions of whether eurozone officials will consent to purchase of bonds at auction by the bloc’s bailout fund.